Jonas Vingegaard: Personal life

 Vingegaard is the son of Claus Christian Rasmussen and Karina Vingegaard Rasmussen from Hillerslev, Thy.
 He has one sister, Michelle Vingegaard Rasmussen.
 In primary school, he attended Hillerslev School until 7th grade, while he took 8th and 9th grades at Tingstrup School in Thisted.
 From August 2012, Vingegaard attended the voluntary 10th grade on the cycling track at ISI Idrætsefterskole in Ikast.
 Afterwards, he enrolled in Thisted Handelsgymnasium for secondary education, attending the Higher Commercial Examination Programme (HHX).

-Vingegaard lives with his girlfriend Trine Marie Hansen (b.
-1987) in Glyngøre.
+Vingegaard married Trine Marie Hansen (b.
+1985) in Glyngøre.
 They met when Vingegaard was a rider with Team ColoQuick from 2016 to 2018, and Trine was the team's marketing manager.
 In September 2020, Trine gave birth to their daughter, Frida.
-Hansen's mother is Rosa Kildahl Christensen, who became nationally known as a participant in Den store bagedyst in 2017, a Danish spin-off of the British televised baking competition, The Great British Bake Off.
+In September 2024, they had a son.
+Hansen's mother-in-law is Rosa Kildahl Christensen, who became nationally known as a participant in Den store bagedyst in 2017, the Danish version of the British televised baking competition The Great British Bake Off.